jiboyalab/SpaCCC/README.md

 ## Installation

-scDCA is tested to work under:
+SpaCCC is tested to work under:

 ```
 * Python 3.8.0